 Low pH can cause damage to pool liners and etching of plaster; corrosion of metal components in and around the pool; skin and eye damage, as well as general patron discomfort; and a reduction of total alkalinity.
 On the other hand, high pH water can cause scale formation; metal stains; cloudy water; poor efficiency of chlorine, and also can cause skin and eye irritation.
-Just stay within the 7.4-7.6 range to avoid those problems.
+The textbooks say to stay within the 7.4-7.6 range to avoid those problems.
 But we at Orenda know that scale formation and plaster etching are a function of LSI violations, not just pH.

 What is Total Alkalinity?